Upcoming Music Biopics Coming Out In 2025 And Beyond

 Zendaya has become one of the biggest stars on the planet in the years since showing off her vocal skills in The Greatest Showman, and soon, she’ll get to exhibit that range once again when she plays one of the most iconic singers of the 20th century.
 In March 2025, Deadline announced that the Spider-Man: No Way Home and Challengers star will be playing the late Ronnie Spector in Be My Baby, the upcoming A24 movie directed by Barry Jenkins.

 The actress, who is currently filming Christopher Nolan’s The Odyssey, has been attached to the role for some years, and even penned a moving tribute to the “Be My Baby” singer upon her death in 2022.
 Though nothing has been officially announced about the biopic’s plot, according to Deadline’s sources the movie will be less of a “cradle to grave” drama and instead one that reportedly centers on her tumultuous relationship with music producer and spouse Phil Spector.
-Expect to hear much more in the coming weeks and months.

-Rosetta - TBD
+Rosetta (Sister Rosetta Tharpe Biopic) - TBD

 After spending the past few years tearing it up on the pop charts, the multi-talented Lizzo will soon turn her attention to the big screen when she leads an upcoming biopic about one of the most influential figures in American music history: Sister Rosetta Tharpe.
 In March 2025, Deadline reported that the Grammy Award-winning singer and rapper has been tasked with playing Tharpe in Amazon MGM Studios’ Rosetta, a long overdue drama about the gospel singer who helped craft rock n’ roll and R&B nearly 100 years ago.

 Inspired by Tharpe’s incredible life story, the movie will reportedly follow the trailblazing musician as she shatters boundaries and navigates societal restraints while concealing her relationship with the woman she loves.
-Expect to hear more about Rosetta in the near future as more details are worked out.

-Madonna is one the most successful, influential, and prolific singers of all time, and it’s wild that the artist behind “Material Girl,” “Papa Don’t Preach,” and “Vogue” hasn’t gotten the biopic treatment at this point.
+Madonna is one of the most successful, influential, and prolific singers of all time, and it’s wild that the artist behind “Material Girl,” “Papa Don’t Preach,” and “Vogue” hasn’t gotten the biopic treatment at this point.
 Well, it’s not for a lack of trying, as she has been working on getting a drama about her life off the ground since 2020.
 Though there have been some hiccups and unforeseen obstacles along the way, it sounds like it’s in the works yet again.

 Boy George Biopic - TBD

 There are so many biopics about transformative ‘80s artists, both already released and in the works, and soon Boy George will be added to the mix.
-In 2024, Deadline reported that TriStar Pictures was moving forward with a biographical drama about the lead singer of Culture Club known for hit songs like “Karma Chameleon” and “Do You Really Want to Hurt Me,” with J.C.
+In 2024, Deadline reported that TriStar Pictures was moving forward with a biographical drama about the lead singer of Culture Club, known for hit songs like “Karma Chameleon” and “Do You Really Want to Hurt Me,” with J.C.
 Lee working on the script.
 The movie is said to be based on George’s autobiographies, Take It Like a Man, Straight, and Karma.

 And, there’s no need to worry about the movie not featuring any of Boy George or Culture Club’s famous tracks, as Primary Wave Music, which owns the rights, is producing the biopic.
 Who knows, maybe the singer’s wish of having Sophie Turner play him will come true.

-Piano Man - TBD
+Piano Man (Billy Joel Biopic) - TBD

 Billy Joel, one of the most celebrated musicians of the 20th century and the man behind hit songs like “Piano Man,” “Only the Good Die Young,” “It’s Still Rock and Roll to Me,” and “Scenes from an Italian Restaurant,” is someone whose life story is perfect for the biopic format.
 Well, that’s on its way to happening with Piano Man, an upcoming biopic about the beloved singer.